 Unlike part-time employed CFOs or independent CFO contractors, fractional CFOs can often tap into a larger team of CFOs.
-This results in more experience by industry and technical expertise, more robust processes and technologies, and more educational tools and resources.
+This results in more experience in industry and technical expertise, more robust processes and technologies, and more educational tools and resources.

 The cost of a fractional CFO is worth every penny.